Nexmo/stitch-ios-quickstart/docs/2-inviting-members-objc.md

 ### 2.4 - Run the apps

 Run the apps on both the simulator & device.
-On one of them, login "jamie".
+On one of them, login "bob".
 On the other login "alice".

 ### 2.5 - Invite the second user to the conversations